 Although Equity segment programs can contribute to Resource Acquisition program participation in the short and long term, Equity segment programs are not required to do so.

-The Equity Support Segment should build and enable the foundation for future long-term energy savings that align with Commission and California climate policy.
+The Equity Segment should build and enable the foundation for future long-term energy savings that align with Commission and California climate policy.

-PAs may file [in a formal proceeding] additional or refined Equity Objective and associated Metric(s) if and when they have a program that they believe fits into the overall Equity segment but does not clearly fit into the current framework of Equity Objective and associated Metrics, after vetting through CAEECC.
+PAs may file [in a formal proceeding] additional or refined Equity Segment Objective and associated Metric(s) if and when they identify an intervention that they believe fits into the overall Equity segment but does not clearly fit into the current framework of Equity Segment Objective and associated Metrics, after receiving feedback through CAEECC.

 PAs must propose program level metrics for all their Equity programs.
 Note: PAs may use common metrics, segment level metrics, or develop their own program level metrics